Social Democratic Party of Germany: History

 The SPD played a key role in the German Revolution of 1918–1919.
 On 9 November 1918, leading SPD member Friedrich Ebert was designated chancellor and fellow Social Democrat Philipp Scheidemann, on his own authority, proclaimed Germany a republic.
-The government introduced a large number of reforms in the following months, introducing various civil liberties and labor rights.
-The SPD government, committed to parliamentary liberal democracy, used military force against more radical communist groups, leading to a permanent split between the SPD and the USPD (later the Communist Party of Germany, KPD).
+The SPD government introduced a large number of reforms in the following months, introducing various civil liberties and labor rights.
+However, they used military force against communist and socialist revolutionary groups, leading to a permanent split between the SPD and the USPD, as well as the Spartacist League which would go on to form the Communist Party of Germany (KPD) and integrate a majority of USPD members as well.
 The SPD was the largest party during the first 13 years of the new Weimar Republic.
 It decisively won the 1919 federal election with 37.9 per cent of votes, and Ebert became the first president in February.
 The position of chancellor was held by Social Democrats until the 1920 federal election, when the SPD lost a substantial portion of its support, falling to 22 per cent of votes.
 After this, the SPD yielded the chancellery to other parties, although it remained part of the government until 1924.
 Ebert died in 1925 and was succeeded by conservative Paul von Hindenburg.
 After making gains in the 1928 federal election, the SPD's Hermann Müller became chancellor.

 As Germany was struck hard by the Great Depression, and unable to negotiate an effective response to the crisis, Müller resigned in 1930.
 The SPD was sidelined as the Nazi Party gained popularity and conservatives dominated the government, assisted by Hindenburg's frequent use of emergency powers.
 The Reichsbanner Schwarz-Rot-Gold, the SPD's paramilitary wing, was frequently involved in violent confrontations with the Nazi Sturmabteilung.
 The Nazis overtook the SPD as the largest party in July 1932 and Adolf Hitler was appointed chancellor in January 1933.
 Of the parties present in the Reichstag during the passage of the Enabling Act of 1933, the SPD was the only one to vote against; most of the communist deputies had been arrested ahead of the vote.
 The SPD was banned in June.
 Many members were subsequently imprisoned and killed by the Nazi government while others fled the country.
 The party-in-exile was called Sopade.